 If you have already received a letter of denial, it would be a good idea to contact an LTD attorney that can help you navigate the process with the insurance company.
 An experienced LTD attorney can help you gather all the documents you need to create a complete administrative file.
 They can also help you stay on track with your timeline.
 Most cases have a deadline for appeals.

 It’s important to note that your Long Term Disability attorney does not get paid until you do so that you can proceed with your case without fear of upfront legal bills or costs.

 Although based in Florida, the Ortiz Law Firm represents claimants across the United States.

-If you’d like to speak to one of our Pensacola Long-Term Disability Insurance Attorneys about your denied claim, contact us at (50) 308-7833 to schedule a consultation.
-We can help you evaluate your claim to determine if you will be able to access Long-Term Disability Benefits and how to move forward with the process.
+If you’d like to speak to a Pensacola Long Term Disability Insurance Attorney about your denied claim, contact us at (866) 853-7210 to schedule a consultation.
+We can help you evaluate your claim to determine if you will be able to access Long Term Disability Benefits and how to move forward with the process.